CircuitMusicLabs/cmlib/README.md

 # cm_library
 Library files and submodule for external audio objects for [Cycling 74's](https://cycling74.com) Max.
+Files to be used in the [cm.grainlabs~](https://github.com/CircuitMusicLabs/cm.grainlabs) repository.